IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 Because all these tracers are defined as part of the __dispatcher__ definition, which is itself defined in a centralised location, that allows a certain program structure to emerge:

 1. The program initialisation routine reads __trace configuration__ and uses that to parametrise the __dispatcher__ that is meant to express a __tracing policy__ defined by that configuration.
-2. As mentioned previously, that dispatcher is generally expressed as a structured (preferably hierarchically structured) value that defines per-program-component set of __tracers__.
+2. As mentioned previously, that dispatcher is generally expressed as a structured value, that defines per-program-component set of __tracers__.
 3. This __dispatcher__ (in other words, the set of __tracers__ it is composed of) is given as an argument to the rest of the program, which then distributes them across its components and then begins execution.

 ## Trace-outs